 Scotiabank Demonstrates ESG Progress and Launches New Strategy in 2018 Sustainable Business Report

-Scotiabank’s 2018 Sustainable Business Report, is now available online and includes the Bank’s new strategy on Sustainable Business focusing on four core priorities where the Bank can help make the biggest impact: Trust, Climate Change, Economic Inclusion and Young People.
+April 4, 2019 -- Scotiabank’s 2018 Sustainable Business Report is now available online, and includes the Bank’s new strategy on Sustainable Business focusing on four core priorities where the Bank can help make the biggest impact: Trust, Climate Change, Economic Inclusion and Young People.

 "We are very proud to launch the Bank's new Sustainable Business Strategy," says Scotiabank's President and CEO Brian Porter.
 "Our Strategy is focused on the four areas – Trust, Economic Inclusion, Young People and Climate Change – where we believe we can make a significant and positive impact across our footprint.
 We are confident that our refocused Strategy will benefit our customers, communities and society, over the longer-term."

-- Scotiabank was the only Canadian Bank to be recognized on the 2018 global Top 25 World’s Best Workplaces list.
+- Scotiabank were the only Canadian Bank to be recognized on the 2018 global Top 25 World’s Best Workplaces list

 - Recognized as the global ‘Industry Mover’ by RobecoSAM for Dow Jones Sustainability Index North America inclusion in 2018, and highest year-over-year point gain across our industry.

 Economic Inclusion - Enabling economic inclusion for our customers and employees.

 - Recognized by Thomson Reuters 2018 Diversity & Inclusion Index and the 2019 Bloomberg Gender Equality Index for our work on Diversity & Inclusion

 - Launched the Scotiabank Women Initiative to advance women-led businesses in Canada through capital, education and membership